stavank/MaxSumAlongTriangle/README.md

 # MaxSumAlongTriangle
-Java Code to find the maximum sum of a path along the triangle.
+Java Code to find the maximum sum of a path along the triangle. <br>
-// Max sum across a path in a triangle
+// Max sum across a path in a triangle <br>
 // Example :
 // Input file contains :
 //     5